 Adrian Kavanagh, 20th February 2016

-In this case, separate figures have been provided for the Independent Alliance (3%), Anti-Austerity Alliance-People Before Profit (3%), Social Democrats (4%), Green Party (4%), Workers Party (12%) and Renua (2%), as well as Other Independents (11%).
+In this case, separate figures have been provided for the Independent Alliance (5%), Anti-Austerity Alliance-People Before Profit (5%), Social Democrats (4%), Green Party (3%), Workers Party (1%) and Renua (3%), as well as Other Independents (10%).
 In some cases however increased support levels for a grouping may simply be absorbed by that grouping running an increased number of candidates, meaning that increased support levels may not translate into increased seat numbers – as happened in relation to the 2002 and 2007 Sinn Fein votes and seats levels.
 Many of these smaller parties and groupings did not exist in 2011 or contested only a relatively small number of constituencies.
 For instance, there were Socialist Party and/or People Before Profit Alliance candidates in 17 of the 2011 constituencies or 16 of the new/2016 General Election constituencies and this number falls to 14 if Clare Daly and Joan Collins are not included in this number.
 As this model relies heavily on the 2011 General Election constituency support levels to generate the constituency support estimates, applying the model in this case to calculate estimated Anti-Austerity Alliance-People Before Profit seat levels would be a wholly unreliable approach.
-This would not be a problem, however, in the case of the Green Party, given that this party contested all 43 constituencies at the last general election.
+This is not a problem, however, in the case of the Green Party, given that this party contested all 43 constituencies at the last general election.
 However, there needs also to be a health warning in this case, given that a number of the party’s stronger candidates at the 2011 contest are not contesting this election, or are contesting the election in a different constituency as in the case of Eamon Ryan.
-Given this, the party’s geography of support at the 2011 contest may not be as strong a predictor of the party’s 2016 support trends to the same degree as in previous elections – for instance, Trevor Sargent’s strong personal vote in Dublin North may not translate as well into the Dublin Fingal numbers, given that the party is running a different candidate in this election.
-But on 4% the party could expect to be very competitive in some of its stronger constituencies, including Dublin Bay South, Dublin Rathdown, Dublin Fingal and Louth.)
+Given this, the party’s geography of support at the 2011 contest may not be as strong a predictor of the party’s 2016 support trends to the same degree as in previous elections – for instance, Trevor Sargent’s strong personal vote in Dublin North may not translate as well into the Dublin Fingal numbers, given that the party is running a different candidate in this election.)

 The nature of the Independents and Others grouping means that support levels do not usually translate as neatly into seat gains as would be the case with parties such as Fianna Fáil and Fine Gael.
 Vote transfer levels across this grouping will generally not prove to be as strong as the extent of intra-party vote transfer levels enjoyed by the larger political parties, who in turn often enjoy a “seat bonus” at most general election contests.
 Votes for Independents located in the centre-right of the political spectrum (such as the Fianna Fáil or Fine Gael “gene pool” independents or people such as Shane Ross) are probably more likely to be transferred to the two main parties (or else be shaped by local candidate factors) than they are to go to left-leaning independent candidates.
 In a similar vein, Renua Ireland and the centre-right independents are probably less likely to draw large numbers of vote transfers from left-wing independents than candidates from Sinn Féin, the People Before Profit Alliance or Socialist Party are.
 (Against that, candidates from this grouping may be more likely to attract transfers from political parties than would be the case with candidates from other political parties.
 And, of course, the better that candidates from this grouping fare in different constituencies, the more likely they are to attract vote transfers given that they will be placed higher up in the order of first preference vote levels and hence well placed to last longer/until the end of the election count.)